PrismLauncher/prismlauncher.org/src/news/cf-compromised-alert.md

   * Also check the registry for an entry at `HKCU:\Software\Microsoft\Windows\CurrentVersion\Run`
   * Or a shortcut in `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`
   * If the file cannot be deleted due to being open in the "Open JDK Binary" you can use <https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns> to see what applications are on start-up and disable/remove the start up rule for "libWebGL64.jar"
-  * Another solution is to delete java so it cannot run in the Java Runtime Enviroment, and then you can delete the jar by locating it in in %localappdata%\Microsoft Edge and an entry in HKCU:\Software\Microsoft\Windows\CurrentVersion\Run or a shortcut in %appdata%\Microsoft\Windows\Start Menu\Programs\Startup
+  * Another solution is to delete java so it cannot run in the Java Runtime Environment, and then you can delete the jar by locating it in in %localappdata%\Microsoft Edge and an entry in HKCU:\Software\Microsoft\Windows\CurrentVersion\Run or a shortcut in %appdata%\Microsoft\Windows\Start Menu\Programs\Startup

 * **All other OSes**: Unaffected.
 The malware is hardcoded for Windows and Linux only.
 It is possible it will receive an update adding payloads for other OSes in the future.